Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-discord-slash-command-bot.md

 ```

 Make sure to modify the `APPLICATION_ID` with the retrieved application id.
-Open this link and follow the steps to add it to your desired server.
+Please open this link and follow the steps to add it to your desired server.

 ![Authorize a new bot to your discord server](https://cdn.hashnode.com/res/hashnode/image/upload/v1640838351791/7DoYb-bvG.png)